scgolang/sc/README.md

 sc is not intended for livecoding (for more about livecoding see http://en.wikipedia.org/wiki/Live_coding).
-I may decide someday to support some livecoding-esque features, but for now the goal is to be able to build desktop music applications that use supercollider as the audio engine.
+I may decide someday to support some livecoding-esque features, but for now the goal is to be able to build music applications that use supercollider as the audio engine.

 ## Install